Communication is crucial in projects. If it fails, you waste precious time and resources with constant meetings.

 Finally, use neutral space.
 Lots of space, white or whatever colour you chose for your website's overall theme, makes a website appear uncluttered and organised.

-Use colour sensibly, choose colours that are appropriate for your target audience and which are in keeping with your corporate branding.
+Use colour sensibly; choose colours that are appropriate for your target audience and which are in keeping with your corporate branding.

 Having the right pictures and images on your website is a must.
 A graphic can convey a message far more quickly and efficiently than a bunch of text.

 Spend the time, effort and money to get professional photographs for your website.
 A bad, out of focus picture will say to the visitor, "This Company is out of focus too!"
-Make sure you use only high quality, professionally taken images.
+Make sure you use only high quality, professionally-taken images.
 Consider also using stock photographs, if appropriate.

 Use infographics, videos and graphics because often these are more effective at communicating than anything based on text.

-Use high quality images taken by a professional, make them as fast-loading as possible and use videos and infographics where necessary.
+Use high-quality images taken by a professional, make them as fast-loading as possible and use videos and infographics where necessary.

 Site Navigation is all about how easy it is for visitors to find and take action on information presented while they move around your website.

-Logical, uncluttered layout, essential links easily found.
+Logical, uncluttered layout with essential links can be easily found.

 Layouts are a matter of completely subjective opinion for everyone, but there are some general guidelines that have received wide agreement.

-Your layout should follow a recognisable pattern on each webpage: for example, have the "Order" button in the same place on every page.
-Use grid based layouts and arrange content into sections.
-Use columns and ensure all borders and boxes "line up" and look balanced: this ensures a better looking website.
+Your layout should follow a recognisable pattern on each webpage: for example, have the ‘Order’ button in the same place on every page.
+Use grid-based layouts and arrange content into sections.
+Use columns and ensure all borders and boxes ‘line up’ and look balanced: this ensures a better-looking website.

-Nobody likes a website that takes too to load.
+Nobody likes a website that takes too long to load.
 It will drive many visitors away, especially those with a short attention span.
 Optimising the sizes (size and resolution) of your images will help, as will loading video presentations into separate pages.